 Exercises, especially cardiovascular exercises like running, causes the blood to pump faster to keep up with the increasing demands of the body.
 The increased blood flow affects the brain’s limbic system, hippocampus, and amygdala—all of which play influential roles in regulating mood and helping deal with stress.
 In the process, the body learns to cope with stress, making you more resilient and healthier.

 Several individuals struggle with anxiety, and the continuous flow of worries and information may result in additional stress that can weigh down a person.
 Mindfulness, achieved through exercising, can help alleviate this concern.
 By focusing on the physical activity itself and how it makes the body feel, it can interrupt the constant worrying and help you focus on accomplishing the task.
+For those struggling with gym anxiety, effective at home workouts provide the same famous relief.

 Increases Production of Endorphins